 Now for the downsides: it is not uncommon to experience contact dermatitis from the silicone band, especially in warmer weather.
 Garter belts or stockings with a waist attachment are an alternative if this becomes a problem.

-Thigh highs also have the tendency to create a charming “butt verandah” (thanks Michelle for the phrase!) where the tightly compressed stockings end.
+Thigh highs can also cause a delineation where the tightly compressed stockings end, which may be noticeable under slim fit pants.
 For some, it’s a fair trade off for avoiding the discomfort waist-high pantyhose cause.

 Full pantyhose (waist high)

 Waist high pantyhose have all the benefits of full compression, but can be extremely uncomfortable and leave you feeling like a sausage in a casing.
 Due to the gradient compression, my Jinni MD Waist High Pantyhose (20-30mmHg) are less constrictive at the waist than at the ankle, but some days I’ve just too damn weak to wrestle with them.